GDQuest/website/content/tutorial/godot/2D/silhouette2D/index.md

 		animated_sprite.scale.x = sign(direction.x)
 ```

-Save this scene as `Character.tscn`
+You can save this scene as `Character.tscn`

-## Shaders
+## Drawing the mask and the silhouette

-We will use two shaders to accomplish this effect.
+We will use two shaders to accomplish this effect: one draws a mask to distinguish the parts of the character that are behind an obstacle.
+The other uses the mask to either draw the character's texture or an outline of it.

-Add a shader to the _Mask_ with the following code:
+Add a shader to the _Mask_ node with the following code.

 ```glsl
 shader_type canvas_item;